Jalalx/jalalx.github.io/_posts/2021-03-01-be-productive-using-bash-scripts-on-windows-part-2.md

 echo 'A new token is copied to the Clipboard!'
 ```

 Let's start with the first line.
 The `#!/bin/sh` is a symbolic link to `sh` (or `bash` on debian linux distributions) and specifies that this file is a shell script.
 You can also use `#!/bin/bash`.
-There are some small difference and you can read more about it here: [What is the differences between #!/bin/sh and #!/bin/bash?
+There are some small differences and you can read more about it here: [What is the differences between #!/bin/sh and #!/bin/bash?
 ](https://askubuntu.com/questions/141928/)

 The second line simply prints the message using `echo` command.

-In the lines 4 and 5, it defines two variables and initial them with two parameters we pass through as `$1` and `$2`.
+In the lines 4 and 5, it defines two variables and initialize them with two parameters we pass through as `$1` and `$2`.
 So when we run `./some-script.sh foo bar` the `$1` is `foo` and the `$2` is `bar`.
 Easy, right?

 Using variables in the previous step, in the line 7, it creates a new variable `REQUEST_BODY` which contains a JSON string containing the passed email and password.
 But notice to the `"'"`.
 It's because we want to make JSON surround passed variables in double-quotations.

 And finally, the actual thing happens at line 12. `curl` is a famous cross-platform tool to make http calls using command line.
-It actually does alot more but in here, We simply want to make a `HTTP POST` request. the `-s` makes a silet request.
+It actually does a lot more but in here, we simply want to make a `HTTP POST` request. the `-s` makes a silet request.
 The `--location` makes it follow the HTTP 3XX redirects but it won't send the credentials to the redirected location for security reasons.
 You can read moe about it in the [`--location` man page](https://curl.se/docs/manpage.html#-L). `--request POST` makes a HTTP `POST` request to the given url and `--header 'Content-Type: application/json'` sets the `Content-Type` header value.
 And finally the `--data-raw` sends the specified data as a request body.

 You can call the first part of the command to see the output.
 Remeber to replace the `<...>` placeholders with actual values:
 ```sh